Today, I’m sharing a couple of pallet top side tables. I have this thing for tables, and have collected several metal table bases.

 These pallet top side tables are just large enough for a drink, and your phone.
 My goal is to get enough tables for everyone to have their own personal table.
 I have a few more to go.
 Counting the brass table makeover, this makes three side tables for around the fire pit.

-This is how the yard will be set up when quarantine is finally over.
-Until then, we will continue to move the chairs to the shade with proper distancing.
 There is one more table I worked on in the middle.
 It was in really good shape, so all I did was spray paint it.

 This was my view from the camper over the weekend.
 It’s easily become my favorite place to hangout during this trying time.